BUSM 2020 Health Services Management

 Legacy Code 400277

 Description The health workplace is a complex and sophisticated environment that can be understood in many different ways and mean different things to different members of an organisation.
 Assumptions about organisational structure and action are based on conceptualisations and beliefs about the nature and goals of an organisation.
-This unit aims to develop an introductory understanding of health administration and management practice and business skills required in an evolving health landscape in concordance with the international competency framework for health administrators and managers.
+This subject aims to develop an introductory understanding of health administration and management practice and business skills required in an evolving health landscape in concordance with the international competency framework for health administrators and managers.